Experience a wilderness like no other on a holiday to Svalbard.

-When you land and walk out onto the airport tarmac, it’s the cold that hits you first – no surprise, really, as that’s what you’ve been waiting for, wondering whether it would be 'that bad'.
-But after that, it’s the dryness.
-Inhalations quickly turn to sputtering coughs as the Arctic air seems to freeze any moisture in the nose, mouth and throat.
+When you land and walk out onto the airport tarmac, it’s the cold that hits you first – no surprise, really, as that’s what you’ve been waiting for, wondering exactly what it would be like.
+After that, it’s the dryness, as the Arctic air seems to freeze any moisture in the nose, mouth and throat.

 The airport is almost surprisingly unremarkable, not the crumbling ruin of an end-of-the-world outpost, but a thoroughly efficient, friendly local pit stop.
 A drive through the deep dark of 3:00 AM briefly illuminates rows of snow-crusted boats that haven’t seen the sea in five months, illuminated domestic interiors on display through plate glass windows and the occasional shadowy wooden structure, too stout to be an oil rig and made of wood (later, you’ll learn there are the old winches for removing coal from the mines).